zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Kazuko:  I saw you talking with some of the new recruits.
 What advice did you give them?

-Martin:  I gave them the same advice that an old hand g ave me when I first started: Take every piece of advice you get with a grain o f salt!
+Martin:  I gave them the same advice that an old hand g ave me when I first started: Take every piece of advice you get with a grain of salt!

 [end of dialogue]

 The script for this episode was written by someone who’s ver y adept at writing, Dr. Lucy Tse.

-From Los Angeles, California, I’m Jeff McQuillan.
-Than ks for listening.
-Come back and listen to us next time on ESL Podcast.

- English as a Second Language Podcast is written and produ ced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan, copyright 2009 by the Center  for Educational Development.

 # Teaching Children About Safety